psychemedia/island-storynotes/odo.md

 land when William heard of his designs.
 The king hurried across from Normandy, and met Odo on the Isle of Wight.
-Tliero, in an assembly, William set forth his brother’s oppressions, exactions, and intended ambi- tions.
-Despite William’s orders, no one would arrest the bishop, and the King seized him with his own lianas, meeting Odo’s pro- test with a declaration that he arrested, not the bishop, but the earl.
+Tliero, in an assembly, William set forth his brother's oppressions, exactions, and intended ambi- tions.
+Despite William's orders, no one would arrest the bishop, and the King seized him with his own lianas, meeting Odo's pro- test with a declaration that he arrested, not the bishop, but the earl.
 Waco (9109-
-9248) alleges that Odo’s intention was to secure the crown for himself in case of
+9248) alleges that Odo's intention was to secure the crown for himself in case of
-William’s death, and that the immediate cause of his arrest was Ms failure to render an account of his revenues.
+William's death, and that the immediate cause of his arrest was Ms failure to render an account of his revenues.
 Gregory VII severely censured the treatment of the bishop,